-Paired with all of the other tasty ingredients and this salad is going to be a family favorite all summer long.
+Paired with all of the other tasty ingredients, this family style grilled peach salad is going to be a family favorite all summer long.
+Looking for more salad recipe ideas?
+Try my toasted pine nut and cherry salad or my ditalini pasta salad.

 What makes the Healthyish?